Hypergeometric solutions for variants of the $q$-hypergeometric equation: Acknowledgements

 \section{Acknowledgements}

 Both authors would like to thank Professor Yasuhiko Yamada for useful discussions and valuable suggestions.
 They are also grateful to Professor Wayne Rossman for careful readings and corrections in the manuscript.
+This work was supported by JST SPRING, Grant Number JPMJSP2148 and JSPS KAKENHI Grant Number 22H01116.